Are You a Descendant of Roderick Campbell and Margaret McRae? You are probably a McIvor.

 Being "put to the horn" involved the authorities issuing a document that publicly declared that a person had become a rebel.

-Note that Kenneth, John and Alexander are all family names of Australian descendants of Roderick Campbell and Margaret McRae, and in the above
+Note that Kenneth, John and Alexander are all family names of Australian descendants of Roderick Campbell and Margaret McRae, and in

-reports they are associated with the name MacIver and Invervenie.
+the above reports they are associated with the name MacIver and Invervenie.

-So, a working theory is that Alexander Campbell's father, Roderick Campbell, was using the name Campbell as an alias to avoid
+So, a working theory is that Alexander Campbell's father, Roderick Campbell, was using the name Campbell as an alias to avoid legal

-becomes available I'll update this document.
+update this document.

 Update: 22 August 2018 - Y-DNA

 I have received the results of a Y-DNA111 test from Family Tree DNA.
+My closest match, with a Genetic Distance of 2, has the surname

-My closest match, with a Genetic Distance of 2, has the surname MacIvor, and can trace his paternal-line ancestry, all men named McIvor,
+MacIvor, and can trace his paternal-line ancestry, all men named McIvor, to Fannich Parish in Ross-shire, approximately 8 miles north

-to Fannich Parish in Ross-shire, approximately 8 miles north of where Roderick Campbell was born around 1789.
-Y-DNA111 analysis indicates there's a
+of where Roderick Campbell was born around 1789.
+Y-DNA111 analysis indicates there's a 67% chance we share a common ancestor on our

-67% chance we share a common ancestor on our respective paternal lines within 4 generations, 87% within 6 generations.
+respective paternal lines within 4 generations, 87% within 6 generations.

 Update: 19 June 2018 - Mary and John MacIver

 Roderick Campbell/McIver and Margaret McRae migrated to Australia with their three surviving children.
-Two of their children,
+Two of their children, Mary and John, had their births recorded as "MacIver" at

-"MacIver" at the Lochcarron Church of Scotland.
+the Lochcarron Church of Scotland.
 Thanks to DNA match Jill for researching this information.

 Contemporary photo of Invervenie/Glenmeanie.
 The foundations of stone cottages are buried in the grass in the foreground.
+The

-The creek called Allt Gleann Meinich ran next to the settlement.
+creek called Allt Gleann Meinich ran next to the settlement.
 An ample supply of cold water was required for distillation!